 Hot Dog!
 It’s summertime already.
 Just like us, our dogs catch those summertime feels of longer days, sleepy afternoons, and overall excitement.
-That’s why we’re looking forward to a summer full of excursions, staycations, and plenty of fun.
+That’s why we’re looking forward to a summer full of Group Classes, staycations, and plenty of fun.
 But with the pleasantries of summer also comes the heat!
 Make sure you’re ready to help your dog beat the heat with the following summer safety tips, product recommendations, activities, and more.

 But first, the ‘Do Nots’ of summer safety

 Do NOT leave your dog in the car

 Your dog should never be left in a car – not even for a quick trip inside a store!
 The temperature inside a car can rise to well over 100 degrees in a matter of minutes.

 Do NOT walk a dog on hot pavement

 Dogs absorb heat through their paws.
 Therefore, walking on hot pavement/cement is very uncomfortable for them.
 It may be 86-degrees out, but the asphalt could be up to 135-degrees.
 Press the back of your hand on the ground for at least 10 seconds.
 If it’s too hot for you, it’s too hot for your dog.

 Do NOT expose your dog to extended sun or heat

 Just like humans, dogs can be easily exhausted after spending hours in the summer sun!
 Providing shade is most important between 10 AM and 4 PM, but remember that the sun’s angle changes during the day.
 Even in the shade, it can be too hot for a dog due to their fur.
 Your dog needs ample amounts of cool water while outside.